thosgood/this-weeks-finds/markdown/201-250/week244.md

 Let's do that.

-The algebra of observables has an obvious left action on the vector space of states, where a morphism f: x \to y acts on x to give y, and it acts on every other object to give 0.
+The algebra of observables has an obvious left action on the vector space of states, where a morphism f\colon  x \to  y acts on x to give y, and it acts on every other object to give 0.
 In Heisenberg's example, this is precisely how he let the algebra of observables act on states.

-The algebra of observables also has an obvious *right* action on the vector space of states, where f: x \to y acts on y to give x, and it acts on every other object to give 0.
+The algebra of observables also has an obvious *right* action on the vector space of states, where f\colon  x \to  y acts on y to give x, and it acts on every other object to give 0.

 Leinster defines a "weighting" on X to be an element w of the vector